 Albert mulls over these questions on the train ride home, anxious to discuss the situation with his wife, and already planning to look for other opportunities online — just to be on the safe side.

 Albert’s situation is hardly unique.
-According to a recent industry report, over 90% of organizations are planning to restructure their operations — often in an effort to maintain prominence in the marketplace.
+According to industry reports, over 90% of organizations are planning to restructure their operations — often in an effort to maintain prominence in the marketplace.
 Unfortunately, silos in HR and a general lack of people strategies can hamper these efforts and prohibit employees from feeling like they can thrive through change.

 All of which raises the question: Why is change so hard?
 And, relatedly, how can we better prepare ourselves for it?